Exploring Low-Dimensional Subspaces in Diffusion Models for Controllable Image Editing: Experiments

 \section{Experiments}

 In this section, we perform extensive experiments to demonstrate the effectiveness and efficiency of LOCO Edit.
 We first showcase LOCO Edit has strong \emph{localized} editing ability across a variety of datasets in \Cref{sec:exp_data}.
 Moreover, we conduct comprehensive comparisons with other methods to show the superiority of the LOCO Edit method in \Cref{sec:exp_compare}.
-Besides, we provide ablation studies on multiple components in our method in \Cref{sec:exp_ablation}.
-Further, we visualize and analyze the editing directions from LOCO Edit in \Cref{sec:exp_visualize_direction}.
-All the experiments can be conducted with a single A40 GPU with 48G memory, with extra experimental details postponed to \Cref{appendix:exp_setup}.
+Besides, we provide ablation studies on multiple components in our method in \Cref{sec:exp_ablation}, and analyze the editing directions in \Cref{sec:exp_visualize_direction}, with extra experimental details postponed to \Cref{appendix:exp_setup}.